alexschu98/alexschu98/README.md

 ### Hello there 👋

 Hi, how are you doing?
 I'm Alex, master student of physics and here I share the code I find worth sharing.
 Like most programmers, I have a lot of project ideas, but virtually none of them are finished.
 If I ever finish any of them, you will find it here.
+I like danger noodles (no step on snek 🐍).